BearlessDev/Wiki-Test/README.md

   block-break:
     enable: true #Disable the ability for the players to break block.
     permission: "lobbymanager.block.break" #The permission needed to break block.
-    permission-message: "&cSorry, but you can't break block." #The message who appear when a player try to break a block without the permission.
+    permission-message: "&cSorry, but you can't break block." #The message who appear while a player try to break a block without the permission.

   block-place:
     enable: true #Disable the ability for the players to place block.
     permission: "lobbymanager.block.place" #The permission needed to place block.
-    permission-message: "&cSorry, but you can't place block." #The message who appear when a player try to place a block without the permission.
+    permission-message: "&cSorry, but you can't place block." #The message who appear while a player try to place a block without the permission.

   disable-entity-spawn: true #Disable the spawn of entity (Passive and Aggressive) like (Pig, Creeper, Zombie, Cow etc...).
   disable-weather-change: true #Disable the change of the weather.